dev7060/1Press-Wallpaper/README.md

 # 1Press-Wallpaper
-change your wallpaper with a single key press
+change your wallpaper with a single keypress